Sam's Club channels member feedback through the cloud

 The decision to pair up with Medallia Experience Cloud seems to be in a similar vein: give club associates quick and easy access to data that they can use to help customers.
 According to a Medallia spokeswoman, Sam's Club previously used receipt-based surveys for customer feedback, which means it probably took a long time to get the feedback in the first place, and longer still to analyze it and get it into the hands and minds of store associates in the form of actionable insights.

 Retailers are trying to figure out how to continue profiting from physical stores — and a big part of the equation is the cost of in-store staff.
 Despite the cost, though, in-store staff provide a personalized experience that is hard to match online, which is part of the reason we see pure-play e-commerce retailers wanting to invest in brick-and-mortar locations.
-Sam's Club seems to be trying to make the best of a costly resource by equipping its store associates with cloud technology tools, in order to make their roles more efficient.
+Sam's Club is trying to make the best of a costly resource by equipping its store associates with cloud technology tools, in order to make their roles more efficient.